NVIDIA/NeMo-Skills/docs/tutorials/posts/omr-simple-recipe.md

 # A Simple Pipeline to Improve Math Reasoning Accuracy

 This tutorial walks you through a simplified version of the pipeline that we used to win the [AIMO2 Kaggle competition](https://www.kaggle.com/competitions/ai-mathematical-olympiad-progress-prize-2/leaderboard).
-We will start with [Qwen2.5-14B-Instruct](https://huggingface.co/Qwen/Qwen2.5-14B-Instruct) model that only scores ~10% on AIME24 benchmark and improve it to ~30% through a series of NeMo-Skills jobs.
+We will start with [Qwen2.5-14B-Instruct](https://huggingface.co/Qwen/Qwen2.5-14B-Instruct) model that only scores ~10% on AIME24 benchmark and improve it to ~30% through a series of Nemo-Skills jobs.

 If you’re following along, you’ll need access to either an NVIDIA DGX box with eight NVIDIA A100 (or newer) GPUs or a Slurm cluster with similarly configured nodes.
 All commands should only take ~2 hours to run.